 Dismissing your sleep needs - Our quality of sleep is directly correlated with our overall well-being.
 Think of a plant slowly withering away due to a lack of water and sunlight over a period of time.
 That’s what happens with our brain if we consistently fail to prioritize our sleep.
 Sleep tends to act as our mental 'reset' button without which our minds are rendered unready to take on a brand-new day.
 So, the next time we click the "next episode" button on Netflix, let us take a moment to think about our sleep-deprived brains.

-Ignoring "me time" - Try not to make our 'me time' a crime.
-It is simply good for us and the best part is that it doesn’t cost a dime!
+Ignoring "me time" - Try not to make your 'me time' a crime.
+It is simply good for us, and the best part is that it doesn’t cost a dime!
 Allocating time for ourselves can do monumental wonders to our well-being.
 Spending 'me time' kindles our ability to reflect on our experiences, while mentally mapping new routes for us to explore in the future.
 Fostering new habits and hobbies cements a healthy and mindful lifestyle, as long as we don't forget that consistency is key!

 Excessive social media - While social media is resourceful for staying connected with people, it can also be the very medium that may cause one to feel isolated.
 It often leads us into rabbit holes of information that are too overwhelming to comprehend.